 While there is some fluctuation involved with this principle, an attempt is made to ensure that the most current areas of the law that are being discussed in legal newspapers, magazines, and newsletters are represented in the collection.
-Recently, titles in the areas of e-commerce, national security, privacy, and corporate governance have been added to the collection.
+Recently, titles in areas such as climate change, e-commerce, forensic science, online social networks, and terrorism have been added to the collection.

-D. Purchasing new titles in electronic format (i.e., Web-based products) where possible.
+D. Purchasing new titles in electronic format where possible.

 The law library is actively building a collection that incorporates digital technology.
 The legal research environment has reached a point whereby a great deal of research can be performed online.
 A large percentage of those who comprise the legal profession and the Baylor Law School community have come to rely heavily, if not solely, on electronic sources for purposes of conducting legal research.
 Consequently, the law library in the Sheila and Walter Umphrey Law Center was designed with the objective of creating one of the first true technology-based law libraries as opposed to one of the last "old-style" libraries.
-The law library over the past several years has shifted from emphasizing physical "ownership@ of information to "reliable access" to electronic resources.
+The law library over the past several years has shifted from emphasizing physical "ownership" of information to "reliable access" to electronic resources.
 The law library does not seek to expand its volume count simply for the sake of boosting its holdings statistics.
 This gradual shift has enabled the law library to increase its informational offerings to its various users and has enhanced its ability to provide a core collection of essential, relevant materials that will be used to a much greater extent than many of the hard copy and microform volumes that have been acquired over the years.